Royals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up a hit in two games in a row.
-During his last five outings he is hitting .250 with two doubles, two home runs, four walks and six RBI.
+- Betts takes a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .500 with three doubles, four home runs, six walks and 10 RBI.

 Betts Recent Games